Piano instruction in Cincinnati and Northern Kentucky

-Richard Seil has a wide background in private and collegiate that extends over 20 years.
+Richard Seil has a wide background in private and collegiate piano instruction that extends over 20 years.
 His teachers include such world-famous pedagogues as Menahem Pressler (IU), James Tocco (CCM), Karen Shaw (IU) and Richard Fields (CCM) and Robert Mayerovitch (BW) (see accomplishments).
 Furthermore, Dr. Seil’s Suzuki certification through Book 5 of the Suzuki Piano Curriculum (studied locally with Rita Hauck) has provided him with a wealth of skills to positively influence developing musical minds of all ages.
 Professionally, his most recent collegiate position was as a sabbatical replacement for his former teacher, Robert Mayerovitch at BW in Berea, Ohio.
 Locally, Mr. Rich has taught at the Wyoming Fine Arts Center, Slater Music Academy continuously for the past 15 years.
 He has also taught at the Toedtmann School of Music and his first private teaching position in Cincinnati was at the Cincinnati Music Academy.
 He is very excited to continue teaching in Fort Thomas at the Tallant Music Studio.

 His teaching philosophy, whether teaching a beginner or a budding professional, or an adult beginner or, finally, an adult returning to the piano, can be summed up in one word: adaptive.
 It is paramount that a teacher be able to adapt to the learning style of any student while, at the same time, keeping a goal in mind.
 This is probably why he has had success teaching “traditional” students, Suzuki students, collegiate students, adult beginners, and children as young as 3 years old-although 3.5 years is more the norm for early beginners.